torproject/tor/doc/HACKING/CodingStandards.md

    - Unix-style line endings
    - K&R-style indentation
    - No space before newlines
-   - A blank line at the end of each file
    - Never more than one blank line in a row
    - Always spaces, never tabs
    - No more than 79-columns per line.